-You love your cat’s cute face and tiny paws, but how much do you know about the rest of his body?
-When taking him to the vet, it can be easy to let discussions of the finer details of your cat’s anatomy pass over your head.
+You love your cat’s cute face and tiny paws, but how much do you know about the rest of their body?
+When taking them to the vet, it can be easy to let discussions of the finer details of your cat’s anatomy pass over your head.
 It can be complicated, after all, and difficult to understand.

 Thankfully, it doesn’t have to be so hard.
 By focusing on the basics of feline anatomy, you can be well-informed the next time you have a vet visit.
 To help you along your journey, this article has 10 important things about cat anatomy that every cat parent should know.

 It can be easy to dismiss the sound of your cat’s purr as a simple sign of his contentment, but the truth is much more complex.